danweiner/learning-p5-js/README.md

   }
 ```

+Arguments are local variables used inside the body of a function that get filled with values when the function is called.

+We are now creating *temporary* constructor artyments that exist solely to pass a value from where the object is made into the object itself.

+This allows us to make a variety of objects *using the same constructor*.

-Here's the program updated with constructor arguments, so there are now two car objects, each different.
+Here's the program updated with constructor arguments, so there are now [two car objects](), each different.